 If you can travel any time, target late April–May or mid-September–October.
 If you’re chasing festivals, June.
 If you’re chasing prices, February or November.
 And if you’re visiting in summer, choose June or September over July–August whenever possible.
 Whatever you pick, Lisbon rewards every season — just match the month to the trip you actually want to have.

 Ready to keep planning?
-Our Ultimate Lisbon Travel Guide covers everything from neighborhoods to transport, while specialized guides on budget travel, what to pack, and safety dive deeper into specific concerns.
+Our Ultimate Lisbon Travel Guide covers everything from neighbourhoods to transport, while guides on budget travel, what to pack, and safety go deeper on specific concerns.
+For official tourism information, visitlisboa.com publishes up-to-date event calendars and festival dates.